ericmjl/thesis/thesis.md

 Caveats common to both applications: always will have sampling issues with the current sequence database.

 # Future Work

+## Engineering work

+1. Refactoring code to make it seamlessly executable on a single machine.
+1.

+## Scientific questions

+1. Can we experimentally validate this principle?
+1.

 # Appendices